Contents

 Outline

-We first discuss the property of $\widehat{\beta}$ when we does not require $Y=X’\beta+\varepsilon$ to be well behaved, e.g., $X$ could be incomplete and hence introduces OVB.
+We first discuss the properties of $\widehat{\beta}$ when we do not require $Y=X’\beta+\varepsilon$ to be well behaved (e.g., $X$ could be incomplete and hence introduces OVB).

 The key condition is $E(X\varepsilon)=0$, that is, $\varepsilon$ and $X$ are uncorrelated.